omeka/classic-enduser/docs/Plugins/LocalContexts.md

 ![Image](../doc_files/plugin_images/LocalContexts_itemElement.png)

-If you wish to apply only the available labels in a specific language, choose one from this dropdown.
+If you wish to apply only the available Labels or Notices in a specific language, choose one from this dropdown.
 It will display all languages supplied by the Local Contexts Project that was imported.

 ![Image](../doc_files/plugin_images/LocalContexts_itemLanguage.png)

-Then, select the project you wish to assign to the item's metadata field.
-All available notices and labels of the project will be assigned to the item.
+Then, select the Project you wish to assign to the item's metadata field.
+All available Notices and Labels of the Project will be assigned to the item.

 ![Image](../doc_files/plugin_images/LocalContexts_itemProject.png)

-When you save these edits, you will see that each intended notice or label appears in a separate metadata entry for your chosen field.
+When you save these edits, you will see that each intended Notice or Label appears in a separate metadata entry for your chosen field.

 ![Image](../doc_files/plugin_images/LocalContexts_metadata.png)

-You can manually delete each of these notices or labels if appropriate, with the "Remove" button on individual metadata entries.
+You can manually delete each of these Notices or Labels if appropriate, with the "Remove" button on individual metadata entries.

-LC labels and notices are applied as HTML-formatted metadata entries that call upon images on the LC website and link to the project in the LC registry.
-The following image shows you the source code that is loaded into a metadata field when a project is applied to an item:
+LC Labels and Notices are applied as HTML-formatted metadata entries that call upon images on the LC website and link to the Project public view page.
+The following image shows you the source code that is loaded into a metadata field when a Project is applied to an item:

 ![Image](../doc_files/plugin_images/LocalContexts_source.png)

-If you wish to apply your LC project to all of the items in a collection, you can select them all and batch-edit them.
+If you wish to apply your LC Project to all of the items in a collection, you can select them all and batch-edit them.
 The Local Contexts options will display in the batch-editing field.

 ![Image](../doc_files/plugin_images/LocalContexts_batchEdit.png)

-Similarly, you can batch-apply LC notices or labels to items based on a tag, a location, or other metadata.
+Similarly, you can batch-apply LC Notices or Labels to items based on a tag, a location, or other metadata.
 Run a search to bring up your desired results, then batch-edit all items in the results set.

-### Apply projects to exhibits
+### Apply Projects to exhibits

 ![Image](../doc_files/plugin_images/LocalContexts_exhibitPublic.png)

-You can include Local Contexts projects in your Omeka Classic exhibits.
-This plugin adds a new content block to exhibit design pages, which can be added to pages and set to display a project's notices and labels in one or all languages.
+You can include Local Contexts Projects in your Omeka Classic exhibits.
+This plugin adds a new content block to exhibit design pages, which can be added to pages and set to display a Project's Notices and Labels in one or all languages.

 ![Image](../doc_files/plugin_images/LocalContexts_exhibit.png)

 To add the block to an exhibit page, edit the page and click the "Local Contexts" block, then click "Add new content block" below.
-Select the desired project and choose a language if applicable.
+Select the desired Project and choose a language if applicable.

-### Remove projects
+### Remove Projects

-Once a project has been added to an item, exhibit block, or the site footer, it has to be removed manually.
+Once a Project has been added to an item, exhibit block, or the site footer, it has to be removed manually.
 Edit the item or exhibit and delete the content by hand.
-Only Super Users can remove projects from the site footer.
+Only Super Users can remove Projects from the site footer.

-You can remove a project from the list of projects displayed in the future, by returning to the Local Contexts plugin entry in the sidebar.
-Save the empty form that is displayed first; this will show you the list of projects that have already been assigned.
-You can remove individual projects by checking the boxes and saving this page.
+You can remove a Project from the list of Projects displayed in the future, by returning to the Local Contexts plugin entry in the sidebar.
+Save the empty form that is displayed first; this will show you the list of Projects that have already been assigned.
+You can remove individual Projects by checking the boxes and saving this page.

 ![Image](../doc_files/plugin_images/LocalContexts_projects.png)

-Deleting a project from the list of projects in the Local Contexts plugin page **will not** remove that project from resources to which it has been added.
+Deleting a Project from the list of Projects in the Local Contexts plugin page **will not** remove that Project from resources to which it has been added.
 It will only remove the option to add it to resources in the future.